 Building on the concepts presented in Pediatric Nursing Theory 1, students work through advanced, complex chronic and acute pediatric critical care patient presentations, while considering children’s growth and development stages and the unique physiology of the different pediatric age groups.
 Students will continue to develop a deeper level of understanding of pediatric pathophysiology, assessment, and decision making related to a variety of health challenges experienced by the child experiencing neurological health challenges and those requiring surgical intervention arising from acute or chronic illness.
 The relationship between the nurse and the child and family, will be the principles guiding the management of these children's care.
 Children’s experiences of illness, surgery, and hospitalization will be explored in some detail.
 One of the main focuses of this course is on the physiologic effects of illness and its treatment and the nurse’s role in the promotion of health and healing.
 Finally students will be challenged to make clinical decisions and plan care for selected critically ill individuals.
 Family-centred care, relational practice and inter-professional practice, professionalism, communication, collaboration and partnership are core concepts threaded throughout this and all subsequent pediatric critical care courses.

-This course section is a Guided Learning (GUI) section.
-Students need to contact the Bookstore in order to obtain course materials for this section.
+This is a GUIDEDLearning course section.
+Students must contact the Bookstore to order course materials for this course/section.
 This course is delivered in a paper-based format.

 Important course information will be sent to you prior to your course start

 This section is only available for registration starting Wed, Oct 24 at 9:00 am (PDT)

 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students should be able to: